-- Create a headcount forecast using fixed and variable assumptions based on the number of properties saved.
-Link average salary assumptions to calculate the staff cost.
+- Create a headcount forecast based on the number of properties saved.
+Then, link average salary assumptions to calculate the staff cost.

 - Estimate build and infrastructure costs based on the number of connected and passed properties.
 Split the capital expenditure into building the core network, network extensions and equipment.

-- Illustrate the profitability of the model on a unit level.
-Use cohort analysis or user lifetime value.
+- Illustrate the model’s profitability on a unit level with a cohort analysis or user lifetime value calculation.

-- Add debt to the calculations to leverage the cash flow forecast.
-Show principal repayments and interest expenses.
+- Add debt to the calculations to leverage the cash flow forecast showing principal repayments and interest expenses.